naiyerasif/site/src/content/post/2023/2023-02-20-21-07-31-git-push-with-plus.md

 category: "update"
 ---

-<abbr title="Today I learned">TIL</abbr> that `+` sets a force flag on a Git [refspec](https://git-scm.com/book/en/v2/Git-Internals-The-Refspec).
+Today I learned that `+` sets a force flag on a Git [refspec](https://git-scm.com/book/en/v2/Git-Internals-The-Refspec).
 That means I can force push to a branch with any of the following commands:

 ```sh
 git push --force origin main